mohammad-tauwab/Project-NHMS-Backend/readme_new.txt

 JSON objcet by the client and also print the response.

  ------------------- UPDATE (2.1) ------------------------------
- When the clinet is requesting on adduser we are serving the client with an html page.
+ When the clinet is requesting on adduser we are saving the data to the data base creating a new table with the added user details.